bosskabouter/volatalk/README.md

 A signed invitation prevents people from creating invites in name of someone else.
 Only the user can create a signed invite for his account.
 Once the invitation is sent, it could be used by N others to connect to user.
 The user will receive these connection requests and decides if he wishes to connect.

-The application permits transmission of the invite through QR scanning, mobile sharing or on desktop by clipboard copy.
+The application permits transmission of the invite through QR scanning, [Web share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) or on desktop by clipboard copy.
 Other ways of transmission including ultrasonic using [quiet-js](https://github.com/quiet/quiet-js) are being evaluated.

-#### Connection request
+#### Contact request

+Every connection with a contact is initiated informing the following metadata:

+`/\*\*

+- Basic UserInfo serialized in connection metadata
+  \*/
+  export interface IContactResume {
+  peerid: string;
+  dateRegistered: Date;

+nickname: string;

+avatar: string;
+avatarThumb: string;

+position: GeolocationCoordinates | null;
+pushSubscription: PushSubscription | null;
+}`

-When a peer requests a connection to another peer, a signature is sent in the connection metadata, containing Peer ID of the receiver and is signed with the private key of the requester.
-The receiver uses the requester Peer ID to verify the signature before the connection is accepted.
+The `IContactResume` is accompanied by a signature: the Peer ID of the receiver signed with the private key of the requester.
+The receiver uses the requester Peer ID (public key) to verify the signature before the connection is accepted.

-#### Connection Acceptance
+#### Contact Acceptance

-As long as the contact is not accepted, or declined later on, no connection will be permitted.
-Once a connection is permitted, all up-to-date user metadata `IContactResume` is synchronized between the two contacts and data can be send and A/V calls established.
+As long as the contact is not accepted, or declined later on, no connection will be permitted and no metadata is exchanged.
+Once a connection is permitted, all up-to-date user `IContactResume` is synchronized between the two contacts, data can be send and A/V calls established.

 ## VolaTALK Server